 Mabel Peters’s family were loyalists from New York who contributed substantially to the business and political life of New Brunswick.
 Her mother, Martha Hamm Lewis*, was the first woman to be admitted to the provincial Normal School.
 She taught for six years before marrying Alexander Nevers Peters, a Saint John newspaper manager turned retail grocer who later became a hotel proprietor.
 From such educated, entrepreneurial, middle-class roots came many social reformers such as Miss Peters.

 Her youth and education are scantily documented.
 Much of her early adult life appears to have been spent helping to operate her father’s hotel, the Clifton House in Saint John.
-After Mrs Peters died in 1892, Mabel and her elder sister M. Evelyn gradually took it over from their ageing father, becoming proprietors in 1897; following his death in 1901 they managed it for two more years.
-Another elder sister, Mrs Clara Arthurs, was a leader in the development of playgrounds in Detroit, and the youngest sister, Sarah L., had moved there after their mother’s death.
+After Mrs Peters died in 1892, Mabel and her elder sister Mary Evelyn gradually took it over from their ageing father, becoming proprietors in 1897; following his death in 1901 they managed it for two more years.
+Another elder sister, Mrs Clara Arthurs, was a leader in the development of playgrounds in Detroit, and a younger sister, Sarah L., had moved there after their mother’s death.
 There were frequent visits to and from Detroit, Saint John, and Westfield, N.B., the location of the family’s summer home.
 This travel provided Mabel Peters with ideas which she used in the pursuit of social reforms.

 It was not until 1906, however, that the first playground was initiated in Saint John.
 Mabel Peters had led the way as convenor of playgrounds for the Local Council of Women.
 For two months before its opening she supplied two local newspapers with articles extolling the benefits of playgrounds and worked in fund-raising and in gathering contributions of goods from city merchants.
 On opening day she was at the site early, pressing people into service; six weeks later she presided over the closing ceremony and had Mrs Arthurs join her on the platform.
 She continued to work toward making Saint John’s playgrounds a civic responsibility but was not always patient in her approach, threatening in 1908 to withdraw her involvement “if the City of St. John did not think it worthwhile to support this undertaking . . . which it was the duty of the city to carry on.”
 She nevertheless remained involved.
 In 1912 a playgrounds association was formed in Saint John, with Miss Peters as president and three playgrounds operating.

-Both before and after she and Evelyn sold the family hotel Mabel travelled widely promoting playgrounds.
+Both before and after she and Evelyn sold the family hotel, Mabel travelled widely promoting playgrounds.
 In one year alone, 1912–13, she visited Ottawa, Toronto, Hamilton, London, Walkerville (Windsor), Ont., and Moncton, N.B., and attended the annual meeting of the National Council of Women in Montreal.
 Her travels in the United States brought her into contact with Jane Addams, a key social activist in Chicago, and with members of the Playground Association of America, of which she was an early member (1907) and a member of the national council (1907–8).
 In 1908 she served as an honorary vice-president of the association’s congress in New York.
 One of her ambitions was to form a Canadian association similar in mandate to the PAA.
 In 1913 she reported to the National Council of Women that there was strong support for the proposal, but the drive behind the idea died with her.

 Mabel Peters promoted women’s suffrage with comparable zeal.
 A member of the Saint John Women’s Enfranchisement Association, founded in 1894, she travelled, gathered information for local groups, and spoke at conferences such as the Washington National Suffrage Conference in 1902.
 She also joined Emma Sophia Fiske [Skinner] and others in delegations to encourage politicians to vote for women’s suffrage.
 Most often these delegations encountered responses such as that of Premier John Douglas Hazen*, who maintained in 1908 that “the sexes have each their own functions and duties, and very many women felt they could do better work along their own line without being burdened with the public work of the country.”
 Miss Peters was not averse to using sharp criticism in promoting her causes.
 In 1908, even as she was leading the Local Council of Women’s promotion of playgrounds, she wrote to the Saint John Evening Times criticizing women’s organizations which took a conservative stance regarding suffrage, as the council itself did.
 Success came slowly to the Saint John suffrage advocates.
 It was not until 1915 that married women were granted the municipal franchise, a right that single women and widows had exercised since 1886, and not until 1919 that New Brunswick women were able to vote provincially.